danieelst/octalang/README.md

 python3 scripts/octl2txt.py <text>
 ```

-The scripts are developed to be completely stand-alone.

 PSA: Make sure that you have enabled a font that can properly display the characters (e.g. Consolas).

 There are also two scripts for simple echoing:
-  * `echo2octl.sh`: takes Octalang text, translates to natural text, and back to Octalang text
+  * `octl2octl.py`: takes Octalang text, translates to natural text, and back to Octalang text
-  * `echo2txt.sh`: takes natural text, translates to Octalang text, and back to natural text
+  * `txt2txt.py`: takes natural text, translates to Octalang text, and back to natural text

 ## Documentation